Nutrient Deficiencies That Cause Chronic Fatigue — And Why Food Alone Isn’t Always Enough

 Low potassium levels may result from inadequate intake, chronic stress, certain medications, or electrolyte imbalance.
 Because potassium directly affects how cells generate and transmit energy signals, deficiency can significantly contribute to persistent fatigue.

-Processed Foods, Depleted Soils, and Nutrient Dilution
+Processed Foods, Soil Depletion, and Reduced Nutrient Density

 Chronic Stress Increases Demand While Reducing Absorption